spbavarva/obsidian-sync-windows/README.md

 ## About the Project

-This PowerShell-based automation sets up your Obsidian vault to sync silently with a private GitHub repo every 15 minutes.
-It ensures:
+This PowerShell-based automation sets up your Obsidian vault to sync with a private GitHub repo every 15 minutes.

 - Automatic commit + push of your notes
 - SSH key generation and registration
-- No command prompt popups
 - Runs entirely on Windows Task Scheduler

 ---